Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/3 - Microprocessor and Microcontroller/30 - Timer and Counter Concepts.md

 - TLx: Contains reload value
 - THx: Counts and reloads from TLx
 - Good for fixed timing intervals

+- Value in THx copied to TLx when TLx overflows
+- TLx is reloaded with THx value
+- When TLx overflows, TFx flag is set
+- Need to clear TFx flag to reuse timer

 ### Mode 3: Split Timer